hörbert pcb v2.0

 I/O Expander

 The I/O Expander SX1503 offers 2 ports with 8 GPIOs.
-The keyboard matrix (3 columns to 4 rows) is connected here, as well as all signals that no longer have a place on the ESP32.
+Here the keyboard matrix (3 columns by 4 rows) is connected, as well as all the signals that did not fit on the ESP32.

 IO Expander